Historical romance: Native American

-These novels could also fall into the Western subgenre, but always feature a Native American protagonist whose "heritage is integral to the story."
+Native American novels could also fall into the Western subgenre, but always feature Native American protagonists, historically described as "Red Indians", whose "heritage is integral to the story."
 These romances "[emphasize] instinct, creativity, freedom, and the longing to escape from the strictures of society to return to nature."
 Members of Native American tribes who appear in the books are usually depicted as "exotic figures" who "[possess] a freedom to be admired and envied."
 Often the Native protagonist is struggling against racial prejudice and incurs hardships trying to maintain a way of life that is different from the norm.
 By the end of the novel, however, the problems are surmounted.
 The heroes of these novels are often fighting to control their darker desires.
 In many cases, the hero or heroine is captured and then falls in love with a member of the tribe.
-The tribe is always depicted as civilized, not savages, and misunderstood.
+The tribe is always depicted as civilized, not consisting of savages, and misunderstood.

-When surveyed about their reasons for reading Native American romances, many readers cited the desire to learn about the beliefs, customs and culture of the Native American tribes.
+When surveyed about their reasons for reading Native American romances, many readers cite the desire to learn about the beliefs, customs and culture of the Native American tribes.
 The novels within this subgenre are generally not limited to a specific tribe, location, or time period.
 Readers appreciate that native tribes "have a whole different way of life, a different way of thinking and a different way of looking at things".
 In many cases, the tribe's love of nature is highlighted.

 Americana

-Set between 1880 and 1920 in the United States, usually in a small town or in the Midwest.
+Americana novels are set in the United States between 1880 and 1920, usually in a small town or in the Midwest.